-Our award-winning youth choir has recently returned from a July 2016 performance and sightseeing tour of beautiful Venice, Croatia and Slovenia.
+Our award-winning youth choir has recently toured in beautiful Venice, Croatia and Slovenia.

 The choir excels in Canadian competition, placing first in Ontario at the Kiwanis Festival in 2014.
 In 2012, under the direction of Amanda Brunk, we won top prize for mixed choir in the Summa cum Laude international festival held in Salzburg, Austria.

 In addition to our own concerts, past seasons have included performances with the Kitchener-Waterloo Symphony, country icon Kenny Rogers, and the innovative TorQ Percussion Quartet.
 We held a day-long choir festival with two high school choirs and a voice expert.

 We often sing as a family of choirs, which gives a rare opportunity to explore the great choral works.
 Youth choir singers have joined the adult Grand Philharmonic for performances of Britten’s War Requiem, Handel’s Messiah and Mendelssohn’s Elijah.

 We rehearse Tuesday evenings, which give us a chance to integrate music theory, sight singing, vocal production skills and many other aspects of music education.

 Below are the events scheduled at this time.
 Check back regularly for updates!